wsugarman/sweetener/docs/Getting-Started/Sweetener.Reliability.md

 which will at the very least interrupt any delay specified by the `DelayHandler`.
 However, some underlying delegates may natively support cancellation and allow their execution to be interrupted.
-To leverage this native cancellation support, all reliable types, factory methods, and extension methods support the use of a `CancellationToken` via constructor and method overloads.
+To leverage this native cancellation support, all reliable types, factory methods, and extension methods support the use of a `CancellationToken` via the constructor and method overloads.

 In the following example, the interruptable method `SendSometimes` is wrapped using